-In 1991, Rosen Hotels & Resorts (RHR) made the decision to become a self-insured employer.
+In 1991, Rosen Hotels & Resorts made the decision to become a self-insured employer.
 We also decided to provide an on-site primary care facility for all of our associates and their dependents.
-We had a total of 1,176 covered lives on our health plan at the time.
-At that time, there were 3 associates, including 1 physician serving the population.
+We had a total of 1176 covered lives on our health plan at that time.
+The number of associates working in the primary care facility including a physician was 3.

-Today, 26 years later, our health plan has 5,700 covered lives.
-We have 3 full-time physicians, 4 nurse practitioners, 1 physician's assistant and a staff of 51.
-In our medical facility, we provide comprehensive care in family practice, including a podiatrist, nutritionist, chiropractor, basic radiology services, monthly mammograms, a physical therapy department, laboratory services and a small pharmacy.
-In addition, we have a fitness center offering free classes, such as Tai Chi, yoga, spinning, Zumba, etc.
+Today, almost 25 years later, our health plan has a little over 5,000 covered lives.
+We also have 4 full-time physicians and a staff of 38.
+In our medical facility, we provide specialized care in family practice, podiatry, nutrition, and basic radiology services; we also (do mammograms).
+In addition, we have a complete fitness center and we offer classes in Tai Chi, yoga, spinning and Zumba.
+We also have available a chiropractor, a physical therapist, an acupuncturist and a small pharmacy.

-Since 1991, we have been comparing our cost per covered life with the national average and we have saved approximately \$340 million.
-As a Patient Centered Medical Home (PCMH), we believe that our laser-like emphasis on health, wellness, prevention and partnering with the best high performance healthcare providers and processes is responsible for these savings.
-We work very closely with all RHR associates to make certain they have all they need to become and remain healthy.
+Since 1991 we have been comparing our cost per covered life with the national average and during this time period we saved approximately \$240 million.
+Our laser-like emphasis on health and wellness is responsible for these savings.
+We work very closely with all of our associates to make certain they have all they need to stay healthy.
 Annual physicals are a vital component in our health and wellness program and prevention is our primary focus.
-We work closely with our associates and their family members who are pregnant, diabetic, hypertensive, obese, or have any other chronic care conditions.
+We work especially closely with those associates who are diabetic, hypertensive, obese or who have elevated cholesterol levels.

-In addition, our company culture strongly discourages smoking, the use of illegal drugs, or excessive use of alcohol.
-In fact, to encourage a healthy drug and alcohol-free lifestyle, we conduct random drug tests, to include nicotine testing, on a regular basis.
-The discovery of any of the aforementioned may be grounds for dismissal.
+In addition, our company culture discourages smoking, the use of illegal drugs, and excessive use of alcohol.
+In fact, to encourage a healthy drug and alcohol-free lifestyle, we conduct random drug tests on a regular basis.

-Rosen Hotels & Resorts' 26-year healthcare initiative is the precursor to what we have defined as the national RosenCare program, which we believe may very well create results comparable to our own, but of course on a much larger scale.
-If the entire public and private sector implemented a RosenCare model, we would anticipate annual savings of approximately \$935 billion, simply by preventing unnecessary illnesses and diseases and by emphasizing the importance of a healthy lifestyle.
+Our 25 year healthcare initiative is the precursor to what we have defined as the national RosenCare program, which we believe will create results comparable to our own, but on a much larger scale.
+Instead of annual savings in the millions of dollars, we would anticipate saving approximately \$1.5 trillion dollars simply by preventing unnecessary illnesses and diseases and by emphasizing the importance of a healthy lifestyle.
 What follows is a proposed comprehensive healthcare plan for our nation.
-Our plan, which we believe to be the Real Affordable Care Act, guarantees that every American shall have access to affordable healthcare.
+Our plan which we refer to as the Real Affordable Care Act, guarantees that every American citizen shall have access to affordable healthcare.